 This category isn’t as fuzzy as “travel,” but still helpful to see exactly what qualifies.
 While Chase gives a disclaimer that buying hot dogs and beer at sports stadiums may not count, I’ve found that the category bonus is usually applied quite liberally.
 Not that I would ever justify a round of beers because of the extra credit card points…

 As I point out in “I’m Nervous,” after meeting the minimum spending threshold that’s potentially going to get me 80,000 welcome bonus points.
 That’s good for two roundtrip economy flights to Ireland with British Airways miles, a one-way business class flight to Europe/Argentina/Chile with United miles, and almost enough (10,000 more points needed) to fly one-way in first-class to Seoul with Korean Air miles.

 The Chase Sapphire Preferred card is also a great way to top off your existing frequent flyer accounts.
 Especially since the amount of miles we infrequent flyers likely have (let me guess… 10,000-40,000?) is never going to be enough to redeem the type of high-value business class redemptions that we all read about.
 Transferring the 70,000 Ultimate Rewards points to your United or British Airways frequent flyer account will make those kinds of rewards much more attainable.

 So hopefully you’re convinced the Chase Sapphire Preferred Card is a pretty sweet deal and a much better option than the typical airline credit card.
-But guess what… the Chase Sapphire Reserve card is even better.
+But guess what… the Chase Sapphire Reserve Card is also something to consider.

-- Great sign-up bonus of 50,000 Ultimate Rewards points when you spend $4,000 in three months; though they offered a *100,000* points sign-up bonus when the card was first introduced!)
+- Great welcome bonus of 50,000 Ultimate Rewards points (worth $750) when you spend $4,000 in your first three months of account opening

 - No foreign transaction fees